SNAP Benefits in South Dakota: How to Apply and Qualify

 EBT Deposit Schedule in South Dakota

-In South Dakota, SNAP benefits are deposited on the 10th of every month.
-This fixed date, which applies to everyone, helps you plan your grocery shopping and budget your monthly food expenses.
+In South Dakota, SNAP benefits are deposited on the 10th of every month for all recipients.
+This fixed date, not tied to your case number, helps you plan your monthly food shopping and budget accordingly.

-You can find your specific payment date in our South Dakota deposit schedule.
+You can find specific payment dates in our South Dakota deposit schedule.

 How to Check Your EBT Card Balance

-You can check your EBT balance through the online portal, the Benny app, by calling the number on your card, or by looking at an ATM or your last store receipt.
+You can check your balance through the online ebtEDGE portal, by calling the number on your card, or on your last store or ATM receipt.
+You can also check your balance with the Benny app.

 Check Your South Dakota EBT Balance